 The only approved DTI for use at present is dabigatran etexilate, which is a prodrug that metabolises into dabigatran in the body.
 Other DTIs such as ximelagatran have been withdrawn due to hepatotoxicity reports (Posma et al., 2019; van Ryn et al., 2013).
 Dabigatran is approved in over 70 countries, for the purpose of stroke prevention in patients with atrial fibrillation, and for the prevention of thrombosis after orthopaedic hip and knee surgery (van Ryn et al., 2013).

-Whilst dabigatran seems to be a highly effective anticoagulant with a good safety profile thus far, it is important to note that it is primarily used in patients that don’t have Antiphospholipid Syndrome.
+Whilst dabigatran seems to be a highly effective anticoagulant with a good safety profile thus far, it is important to note that it is primarily used in patients who don’t have Antiphospholipid Syndrome.
 International guidelines still indicate VKAs as the choice drug for patients with APS, especially if they have experienced a blood clotting event before, or are a high-risk patient, such as being triple positive (Pastori et al., 2021).

 DOACs: Factor Xa Inhibitors